5 tips to improve accuracy in drone mapping projects

 The reconstruction is created from overlapping images so it may be biased or inaccurate if a feature is only captured from one side.
 Luckily, this is very easy to do – simply expand the area your flight plan.
 As in the last tip, it’s much easier to discard excess data than it is to capture more later!

 Precise ground control points (GCPs) are strongly recommended.
 GCPs not only improve a project’s absolute accuracy but also ensure its relative accuracy as well.
+You can find more about relative and absolute accuracy in aerial mapping and what exactly is a GCP here.

 Not sure where to start?
 Best practices dictate that a project’s control should be more accurate than the data it is controlling, therefore the accuracy of a GCP’s measurement should, at the very least, be better than the ground sampling distance of your image.
 We trust that you have taken the opportunity to estimate your project’s ground sampling distance by this stage.